Maggie and Colleen Clines holding colorful quilt surrounded by artisans in India

 “We share a common vision and have similar value systems that we believe will bring a positive change to the lives of marginalized communities.
 Anchal has a strong long term vision and their team is extremely hard working and talented.”

-— Jaimala Gupta, NGO Founder
+— Jaimala, NGO Founder

 “We share a commitment to the same goal of uplifting the lives of marginalized women of India.
 We have an openness and trust.
 Anchal’s strengths lie in sustainable support, innovative products, openness to new ideas, fundraising, and expansion in the market.”

-— Hitesh Gupta, NGO Founder
+— Hitesh, NGO Founder

 Founders' Story